 - A £xx salon or clinic gift card delivered with a bouquet of spring flowers to your mum for just £xX.

 - A facial treatment voucher slipped in with a box of hand-made chocolates for a yummy mummy.

 - A mother and daughter pampering day at your salon followed by a decadent afternoon tea at a swanky local hotel.

 - A dozen red roses plus a salon gift card for £x plus an extra 25% free.
 To learn more about the power of ‘extra free’ take a peek at this blog post.

 - A bundle gift for both mum and dad (Father’s Day is just around the corner).

 And of course it works the other way round.

 Your new best buddy, the florist, can offer a ‘roses and luxury facial package’ to her customers.

-Just think about all those people ordering flowers from your partner florist who have never heard of your salon, clinic or spa.
+Just think about all those people ordering flowers from your partner florist who have never heard of your salon or clinic.
+Until today.

 You’ve heard me say it before, but just make sure it’s win-win for both businesses.
 Agree beforehand ‘how, where and to whom’ each business is going to market the promotional packages.